Duncanyu/MLE-inGen-AI/README.md

 ## 📋 Task To Do List For This Week
 **Main Task:** ✔
-1. Play around with Tesseract via Terminal ✔
+- [x] Play around with Tesseract via Terminal.
-2. Python script for Tesseract OCR ✔
+- [x] Python script for Tesseract OCR.

 **Bonus Task 1:** ✔
-1. Create a script using arXiv, Trafilatura, and requests to scrape abstracts and convert to .json files. ✔
+- [x] Create a script using arXiv, Trafilatura, and requests to scrape abstracts and convert to .json files.

 **Bonus Task 2:** ✔
-1. Create a script using pdf2image and pytesseract to convert PDFs to images, then to text. ✔
+- [x] Create a script using pdf2image and pytesseract to convert PDFs to images, then to text.

-**Bonus Task 3:**
+**Bonus Task 3:** ✔
-1. Create a script using yt-dlp and pytesseract to transcribe.
+- [x] Create a script using yt-dlp and pytesseract to transcribe.

-**Bonus Task 2:**
+**Bonus Task 2:** ✔
-1. Create a script using langdetect and datasketch to clean data and deduplicate.
+- [x] Create a script using langdetect and datasketch to clean data and deduplicate.